nawabahmadreshi/documentation/pages/getting-started/sdk-integration-guide.md

 | `BRANCH_KEY` | Your Branch live API key, retrieved from the [Settings page](https://dashboard.branch.io/#/settings){:target="_blank"} of the Branch dashboard.
 | `URI_SCHEME` | The URI scheme for your app (**not** including `://`) from the step above.

-{% tabs %}
-{% tab cordova %}
 {% highlight sh %}
-cordova plugin add https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK.git --variable BRANCH_KEY=key_live_xxxxxxxxxxxxxxx --variable URI_SCHEME=yourapp
+cordova plugin add branch-cordova-sdk --variable BRANCH_KEY=key_live_xxxxxxxxxxxxxxx --variable URI_SCHEME=yourapp
 {% endhighlight %}

-{% endtab %}

-{% tab npm %}
-{% highlight sh %}
-npm install branch-cordova-sdk
-{% endhighlight %}

-{% endtab %}

-{% tab phonegap %}
-{% highlight sh %}
-phonegap plugin add https://github.com/BranchMetrics/Cordova-Ionic-PhoneGap-Deferred-Deep-Linking-SDK.git --variable BRANCH_KEY=key_live_xxxxxxxxxxxxxxx --variable URI_SCHEME=yourapp
-{% endhighlight %}

-{% endtab %}

-{% endtabs %}

 {% protip title="Android build errors" %}
 In rare situations, you may get an error on Android that gradle cannot find the `io.branch.sdk.android:library:1.+` dependency.
 If this occurs, go to your `build.gradle` file, find **dependencies**, and add the following inside:

 {% highlight js %}
-compile "io.branch.sdk.android:library:1.+"
+compile "io.branch.sdk.android:library:2.+"
 {% endhighlight %}

 {% endprotip %}